lordcodes/lordcodes-syntax-theme/README.md

-# LordCodes Syntax - A code colour theme 🖍 ⌨️
+# Lordcodes Syntax - A code colour theme 🖍 ⌨️

 Here I store the code theme I use in a variety of formats.